 Credit: Big Ben in Japan

 Mount Fuji and its lakes

-Mount Fuji: the 3,776 meter ascent is an unforgettable experience, and one that, if you believe the proverb, makes you a wise man.
+Mount Fuji: the 3,776 meter ascent is an unforgettable experience and one that, if you believe the proverb, makes you a wise man.
 However, the most famous mountain in Japan has more than one string to his bow.
 There are five of them: the Fujigoko (the five lakes): Motosu, Shoji, Sai, Kamaguchi and Yamanaka, which are also part of the national park.
 They are the result of the volcanic activity of Mount Fuji, and it's possible to cross them by kayak.
 Or do you prefer to walk?
-A hike around the lakes will allow you to admire Mount Fuji and its reflection in their waters, and to take (very instagramable) photos.
+A hike around the lakes will allow you to admire Mount Fuji and its reflection in their waters and take (very instagramable) photos.
 You can also visit the "sea of trees", Aokigahara, a young forest of only 1,200 years old.
-You can visit many natural caves and other waterfalls.
+You can see many natural caves and other waterfalls.
 And don't miss the falls of Shiraito-no-Taki, one of the most beautiful waterfalls in Japan!

 The volcanic region of Hakone

-Hakone is best known for its natural onsen, and breathtaking views of Mount Fuji.
+Hakone is best known for its natural onsen and breathtaking views of Mount Fuji.
 The ascent of Mount Kintoki, whose summit culminates at "only" 1,213 meters, offers you an unparalleled panorama on the sacred mountain.
 Lake Ashinoko also gives a glimpse of the beautiful sunny days of Mount Fuji.
 You can also visit Hakone shrine and admire the various sculptures of Buddha.
-There are also many hiking trails, especially at Owakudani valley that allow you to cross unusual volcanic landscapes.
+There are also many hiking trails, especially at Owakudani valley, that allow you to cross unusual volcanic landscapes.

 The Izu peninsula and archipelago